Google, other big companies to pay to use San Francisco bus stops

 SAN FRANCISCO Google Inc and other big technology companies that rely on private commuter buses to ferry workers around will now pay the city of San Francisco fees to use city bus stops, the city announced at a news conference on Monday.

-Companies using commuter buses, which some see as a symbol of unwelcome gentrification in San Francisco, will end up paying the city around $1.5 million over the next 18 months as part of a pilot program, Mayor Ed Lee said.
+Companies using commuter buses, which some see as a symbol of unwelcome gentrification in San Francisco,, will end up paying the city around $1.5 million (£913,575) over the next 18 months as part of a pilot program, Mayor Ed Lee said.

 The program will institute a permit system for the private commuter buses, which carry an estimated 45,000 workers daily between their homes in San Francisco and dozens of technology companies based in Silicon Valley, south of the city.